wagle04/memes_from_reddit_flutter/README.md

 # memes_from_reddit

-A new Flutter project to get memes from reddit from specific subreddit. \n Download memes when online, browse memes when offline  😁😁 ! \n The more the number of post, the more time it takes to download ! \n App creator is not responsible for the content shown in the application.\n All the content are from specific subreddit.
+A new Flutter project to get memes from reddit from specific subreddit. <br />
+Download memes when online, browse memes when offline  😁😁 <br />
+The more the number of post, the more time it takes to download <br />
+App creator is not responsible for the content shown in the application.<br />
+All the content are from specific subreddit.

 # Demo